jeremyle56/Minesweeper/README.md

 # Personal-Projects
-A collection of personal projects.
-Each project is based off content from different courses.
+A collection of my personal projects.
+Each focusing on different skills learnt from UNSW Computer Science courses.